david-xc/STA208/README.md

 ## File Directory Description

+* `/Baseline(Section 3)/`: this folder contains all code and notebooks of Section 2.

+	* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).

+	* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).

+* `/Graph ConvNet(Section 4)/`: this folder contains all code and notebooks of Section 2.

+	* `Resnet_multilabel_graph.ipynb`: Code and explanations about graph neural networks which model the dependencies between different pathology.

+* `/EfficientNet(Section 5)/`: this folder contains all code and notebooks of Section 2.

+  	* `Training of EfficientNet.ipynb`: this is the notebook for the training of the EfficientNet.

+  	* `Performance_EfficientNet_Unbalanced.ipynb`: this notebook presents the performance of the EfficientNet trained with the unbalanced data.

+  	* `Performance_EfficientNet_balanced.ipynb`: this notebook presents the performance of the EfficientNet trained with the balanced data.

+* `/Attention learning (Section 6)/`: this folder contains all code and notebooks of Section 2.

-* `/code/`: this folder contains all the python necessarily to run the code in the jupyter notebook.
+	* `/code/`: This folder contains all the python necessarily to run the Attention learning code in the Colab notebook but please be aware of the ``path`` for loading the dataset and saving the model parameters.

-	* `model_examiner.py`: this file contains wrapper functions to conduct gridsearch for model parameter tuning, spot-checking, building neural network arhitecture.

-	* `painter.py`: this file contains codes for plotting various graphs such as confusion matrix, f1-micro averaged curve, TSNE and PCA components, horizontal barcharts.
-It also controls the color palette used for the TSNE and PCA to ensure the colors being used for various cuisines are consistent.

-	* `text_preprocess.py`: this file contains codes to preprocess the data for the vectorizers and the word2vec model. `vectorizer_preparation` method (for task 2, approach 1) is also included in this module.

-	* `ingredient_recommendation.py`: this module recommends ingredients based on a list of ingredients.
-Recommended ingredients will be printed with their recommendation indices in a descending order, meaning ingredients we recommend more will be printed first (task 2, approach 1)

-	* `RecSys.py`: This modules defines 3 classes, "top n accuracy" method for model evaluation, popularity model for RecSys, and collaborative filtering model for RecSys.
-The function, `corpus_to_matrix`, that converts the recipe corpus into expanded recipe matrix is included, too (task 2, approach 2).
+		* `train.py`: It is the main file to run the Attention learning.

+		* `config.py`: This file contains the model parameter setting such as batch size, learning rate, input image size.

+		* `test.py`: This file contains codes for running the testing dataset through an already trained model, which will be saved under the "checkpoint" file.
+Please change the path of ``root`` for dataset location and ``pth_path`` for well trained mode location.

+		* AOLM.py`: Attention Object Location Module (AOLM).
+This function crops the whole image to the smaller size image based on the higher score of the feature map

+		* `auto_load_resume.py`: This function loads the model from the checkpoint for training and testing respectively.
+We can continuously train the model based on what is already trained if the training is forced to stop.

+		* `cal_iou.py`: This function calculates the threshold of activation mean value.

+		* `compute_window_nums.py`: This function compute how many windows are considered for sliding window approach.
+It is based on the image input size, stride, and the ratio size of the window

+		* `eval_model.py`: This function evaluates the training model.
+The input will be training/testing data and the output will be the F1 score

+		* `indices2coordinates.py`: This function computes the coordination of four parts of images that are clipped from the Object image

+		* `read_dataset.py`: This function tells the user that the code is loading the training data or tje testing data or the data is not successfully loaded.

+		* `train_model.py`: This function is the integration of the training process and the evaluation of the testing dataset

+		* `model.py`: this function is the integration of three main parts of the attention learning: 1) The pretrained ResNet-50; 2) crop the full input images to smaller size images (Objective image) based on the scores of the feature map (AOLM: Attention Object Location Module); 3) the function for further cropping the Objective image to four smaller parts of images.
+(APPM: Attention Part Proposal Module)

+		* `resnet.py`: This function is for building the ResNet-50.

-* `/notebooks/`: this folder contains the main report writeup.
+	* `/notebooks/`:

+		* `Unbalance sample_Attentionlearning.ipynb`: this is the notebook for the multi-lable  classification problem to classify unbalanced sample through the Attention learning.
+It shows the process and results of running the "test.py" where the trained model is save in checkpoint

-	* `Food_cuisine_classification.ipynb`: this is the notebook for the multi-class classification problem to classify various cuisines based on ingredients (task 1).
+		* `Balance sample_Resampling_Attentionlearning.ipynb`: this is the notebook for the multi-lable  classification problem to classify the balanced sample (augmenting by Data Sampler) through the Attention learning.

-	* `ingredient_recommendation.ipynb`: this notebook showcases our two approaches to the recommender system for the ingredient based on a user-specified list of ingredients (i.e. task 2).

 * `/data/`: this folder stores all data files.

 	The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
 Since it is larger than 100Mb, we can not put it here due 	to the limit of space.

-* `report.pdf`: this is a writeup including all details of problem setting, mainidea of every model, results and conclusion of this final project.
+* `report.pdf`: this is a writeup including all details of problem setting, main idea and performance of every model, and conclusion of this final project.

 ## How to run the code

+Each folder includes the code or notebooks of the corresponding section in the report.
 See the independent readme files in each folder.
+Follow the readme, you can successfully run the code or notebooks for any section.

 ## Authors